compasjs/compas/docs/roadmap.md

 ### Code generation roadmap

-- Pluggable model types, will help in next points as well
 - Reproducible mocks: Consistent & correctly referenced mock data, so api users can rely on them for correct results in testing and initial building
 - Websocket plugin: Generate a websocket server & client